tier2tickets/Knowledge-Base/content/integration/atera.rst

 Field Definitions
 ^^^^^^^^^^^^^^^^^

+*priority*
+""""""""""

-- *priority* refers to the ticket priority
+refers to the ticket priority

+*impact*
+"""""""""

-- *impact* refers to the ticket impact (No impact, Site Down, Crisis)
+refers to the ticket impact (No impact, Site Down, Crisis)

+*type*
+"""""""
-- *type* refers to the issue type (Service Request, Incident, Problem, Alert)
+refers to the issue type (Service Request, Incident, Problem, Alert)

-- *message* refers to the message the client typed when making the ticket
-- *subject* refers to the ticket title
-- *append* refers to the information appended to the HDB report
-- *selections* refers to the checkboxes/radio buttons the client chose when creating the ticket
-- *name* refers to the client's name (according to the PSA)
-- *email* refers to the client's email
-- *ip* refers to the client's external ip address
-- *mac* refers to the client's MAC address
-- *hostname* refers to the client's hostname
+*other*
+"""""""

+There are additional variables which are common to all integrations.
+Those are documented :ref:`here <content/integration/advanced:Universally Available Variables>`

+The fields labeled input_* contain information typed by the user only in the event that they are not found in the PSA